kvietcong/le-custom/README.md

 the package and it's uneeded dependencies
   - Be sure to check the list using just `pacman -Qtdq`

+- Using the `alt` keys as a Window Manager's Mod keys is so much more ergonomic for me.
+You can use it on both sides and it strains a lot less than the Super (Windows) Key

 - I use Arch btw XD